mcascione/mcascione/README.md

 :desktop_computer:
-I'm a Full Stack Web Developer with experience in HTML, CSS, JavaScript, and React.
+I'm a Full Stack Web Developer with experience in HTML, CSS, JavaScript, Node, SQL and React.
 I've worked at Balance Homes as Head of Homeowner Experience, where I was part of a team working to end foreclosure with a more affordable, flexible way to own a home.
 Prior to that, I spent over three years at Opendoor, most recently as a Sr. Manager of Customer Experience.
 This front-of-the-house experience triggered a love for building great product that connects and aligns users with the mission of the business.

 :books:
 My technical expertise includes JavaScript, HTMLS, CSS, React.js, and Node.js.
 I'm also proficient in Chinese (Limited Working) and Spanish (Professional Working).
 I also hold a Juris Doctor (J.D) degree in Entertainment, Media, and IP Law from UCLA School of Law.